The pitfalls of benzos – DocCheck

 Scientists around Prof. Jochen Herms and Dr. Mario M. Dorostkar from the Center for Neuropathology and Prion Research at the University of Munich have now tried to examine the mechanism of action of benzodiazepines more closely.
 To do this, they administered four to five-month-old, genetically modified mice Diazepam, a common benzodiazepine.
 Using a series of behavioral, histochemical and imaging tests, the researchers showed that diazepam binds to a specific protein called TSPO (translocator protein) and ultimately interferes with the transmission of signals between nerve cells.

 “Such studies on the mechanisms of action in the brain help us to better understand the long-term effects of benzodiazepines,” says Philipp Hessmann.
-In the future, one could also decide more precisely which people with certain risk profiles should not receive benzodiazepines.
+In the future, one might also decide more precisely which people with certain risk profiles should not receive benzodiazepines.
 The Munich study also showed that the changes lasted for a long time, but were ultimately reversible.
 That would advocate—and actually emphasize—a short-term prescription guidelines and recommendations for actionthat benzodiazepines should only be taken for a short time.

 follow the channel mortar sign for more pharmacy topics.